 1. Ratings/ Reviews

-User-generated reviews and ratings are probably the most powerful form of social proof that you can present to your website visitors as your authenticity card.
+User-generated reviews and ratings are probably the most powerful form of social proof that you can present to your website visitors using reviews widget as your authenticity card.
 These are the opinion of your genuine users and hence your aspiring customers resonate more with these user-generated reviews/ratings.

 Now, these reviews can be both positive and negative.
 While you can proudly flaunt your positive reviews on your website as your social proof, the negative reviews shouldn’t be left unattended.
 Although you don’t display them on your website, you must always respond to them in a constructive way for they show you the shortcomings which need to be improved from your end.